-“Verge Genomics, a San Francisco-based drug developing company who develop new therapeutics for ALS and Alzheimer’s raised $32 million in series A funding, led by DFJ,” reports Healthcare Weekly.
+“Verge Genomics, a San Francisco-based drug developing company that develops new therapeutics for ALS and Alzheimer’s, raised $32 million in series A funding, led by DFJ,” reports Healthcare Weekly.

-- security – to protect trade secret and facilities
+- Security – to protect trade secrets and facilities;

-- smart packaging – for the clients to take the meds in-time
+- Smart packaging – for the clients to take the meds on time.

 The popular directions of ML in Pharma are Predictive Analytics, Computer Vision, Natural Language Processing, and the development of AI Chatbots.

 The most progressive pharmaceutical companies are investing significant funding in AI to pioneer scientific horizons and research and develop new medicines.
 This is one of the reasons why the medicines for Covid-19 are being developed unprecedentedly fast.
 R&D labs apply AI algorithms in numerous cases: to identify pulmonary hypertension, determine polypharmacological profiles, and develop cheaper drugs.

 Predictive Analytics Forecasts Proteins Folding Into 3D Shapes

 Subroto Mukherjee, Head of Innovation and Emerging Technology at GlaxoSmithKline, states that AlphaFold company predicted how proteins fold into 3D shapes solely owing to their new AI program.
 This recent joint effort of the Pharma company and the AI solutions development company has contributed to the discovery of the mechanisms that drive some diseases giving way to the discovery of new medicine.
 It has also facilitated the creation of “green” enzymes that can hinder plastic pollution and the creation of more nutritious crops.

 Natural Language Processing Promptly Finds Vital Data Related to Drugs in Covid Research and Treatment Logs